lf-edge/eve/docs/ZFS.md

 ZFS provides a rich set of functionality but at a cost of extra resource usage.
-Currently ARC (Adaptive Replacement Cache) size is limited to `256 MiB + 0.3% of total storage`, but at least 384 MiB.
+Currently ARC (Adaptive Replacement Cache) size is limited to `min(256 MiB + 0.3% of total zpool size, 20% of system RAM)` but at least 384 MiB.
 Keep in mind that this memory will be taken out form the applications.